Connect with others who understand.

 Seborrheic Dermatitis Symptoms in Infants

 Seborrheic dermatitis in infants may develop from a buildup of sebum or yeast growth.
-Known as cradle cap, this condition affects around 70 percent of newborns.
-However, unlike seborrheic dermatitis in teenagers and adults, cradle cap usually goes away on its own after six to 12 months.
+Known as cradle cap, this condition affects around 70 percent of babies.
+It’s most common during the first three months of life.
+Unlike seborrheic dermatitis in teenagers and adults, cradle cap usually goes away on its own.

-Symptoms of cradle cap in lighter skin tones include:
+Symptoms of cradle cap in infants with lighter skin tones include:

 • Dry or oily skin with yellow scales or dandruff